 These readers are most commonly used by hotels to avoid wiring all doors to a central location.
 They typically operate on battery power and are connected to a wireless repeater.

-Reading RFID, Bluetooth (BLE) or NFC formats connected through a data protocol directly to the access control panel.
+Reading RFID, Bluetooth (BLE), or NFC formats connected through a data protocol directly to the access control panel.

-Proximity readers or commonly called "prox readers" are the most frequently used type of reader in commercial environments.
-They are universally compatible with pretty much any access control systems, since they typically communicate on a protocol invented around 1974, named "Wiegand Protocol".
-Conforming to the lowest possible standard comes with the problem that each of those prox readers have been hacked and can be hacked by anyone who follows instructions.
-Here are some examples: Hack HID, Copy a prox ID card or the Wiegand vulnerability.
+Proximity readers, commonly called "prox readers," are the most frequently used type of reader in commercial environments.
+They are universally compatible with access control systems, since they typically communicate on a protocol invented around 1974, named "Wiegand Protocol".
+Conforming to the lowest possible standard comes with the problem that those prox readers are susceptible to vulnerabilities.
+We recommend choosing a solution like Kisi, which is continually updated to current security standards, allowing you additional peace of mind.

-Kisi's opinion: Proximity readers are a great "default" for standard environments.
-However they lack more advanced options which allow for scaleability, security and future readiness.
+Proximity readers are a great "default" for standard environments.
+However, they lack more advanced options which allow for scalability, security, and future readiness.
 For advanced functionalities, like mobile access, easily upgrade your existing access system to the cloud.

 IP readers (IP-Connected Proximity Readers)